0o-de-lally/ol-explorer/docs/responsive-improvements.md

 ```

 #### Footer Component
-Same approach as the Header component, using responsive classes instead of JavaScript conditions.
+Updated to use responsive classes instead of JavaScript conditions, following the same pattern as the Header component.

 #### TransactionsList and AccountTransactionsList
 - Table headers now use `hidden md:flex` instead of conditional rendering